gmeyer24/HW09-Node.js--Professional-README-Generator/generatedREADME.md

 - [Questions](#questions)

 ## Installation
-    Please go to our website and download the app.
+    Please go to our website and download our app to get started!

 ## Usage
-    Please see the steps below on how to navigate through the app
+    Use this app to look up and teach the rules of baseball.

 ## License

     This application is covered under the MIT License.

 ## Contributing
-    If you want to contirbute, please open a GitHub Issue
+    If you would like to make a contribution, please submit a GitHub issue.

 ## Tests
-    Have fun!
+    None

 ## Questions
 * [GitHub Profile](https://github.com/gmeyer24)